What We Do

 Our success so far:

 From the initial small sanitary pad pilot project we did, we were completely overwhelmed by the amazing results.
-Here’s what one Headteacher of a primary school* told us in 2018:
+Here’s what one Headteacher of a primary school* told us:

 - Absenteeism was down by 40% across the school.
 It’s a co-ed school, and this figure is due to girls not missing school when they have a period.